 Owned and operated by the Salt River Pima-Maricopa Indian Community, the 36-hole golf complex at Talking Stick Golf Club was unveiled in 1997, sporting two Coore & Crenshaw-designed courses.
-The North is longer than its sibling, featuring a fascinating set of green complexes.
+The O’odham, formerly called the North course, is longer than its sibling, featuring a fascinating set of green complexes.

 I am surprised it made the top 20.
 Nice course not great, it is a little longer than it's sister course.
 No real signature hole in my opinion.
 The par 3 11 is interesting, at 220+ yards, not for the faint of heart.
 The short par 4 12th offsets 11.
 A disappointing Coore & Crenshaw design.
 There are a lot of other courses i would play before heading back there

 I paid a 5 days visit to Scottsdale one month ago playing 6 courses and riding another 8 more.
 Most of them offer the same geographic features with desert areas, level changes, mountains and sunny blue skies.
 But this one was the only one where "beauty" was not that much but what was good about it was design, challenge and playability.